mustardamus/generator-grail/README.md

 Check out the [README.md](./auth/templates/README.md) for the registration/authentication to see what you'll get and how it works.

+## `yo grail:workers` - Extend with continuously running Workers

+Run this generator to have a boilerplate for Workers that also have access to the config, helpers and models that the Server is using.
+They are called in an interval.

+Check out the [README.md](./workers/templates/README.md) for Workers to see what you'll get and how it works.

 ## `yo grail:create` - Create a Client/Server Component

 This generator quickly creates a Component for the Client (Code, Style, Template